FlorentFischer/TradingPortfolioProtection/Webapp_Dashboard/README.md

 ### D. Performance of the protection strategy:

+This graph aims to plot the performance of the portfolio protection strategy of a given trading strategy, the trading strategy, and the 60/40 portfolio by diplaying the cumulative returns of them.
+Here, you will have the opprtunity to see the efficency of the portfolio protection strategy against the trading strategy, and against the 60/40 portfolio depending on the parameters selected previously.

 ### E. Protection method allocations:

 This graph aims to plot the weights alloction of the protection method selected previously.
 It will help you to understand how the allocations between the risky and the risk-free assets are distributes.
 This graph don't plot the allocation the trading strategy adaption to the protection method but the allocation recommended by the protection method only.